thiagorb/death-tournament/BACKLOG.md

 ## Next Steps

--   Make weapon colors change stats (better snaths increase defense, better blades increase attack)
 -   Make probability of scythe inversely proportional to how good it is
 -   Prevent selecting player as its own opponent
+-   prevent hitting the same object more than twice per attack

 ## Feature ideas

+-   drop weapon and animate
 -   add more people types (different clothes, women, etc)
--   make dog stop and change direction

 ## Performance improvement ideas